-Fuzzi's cancer did come back, and sadly, she passed away in 2010, but thanks to Keep and Happy Tails, the little dog that had been left at a shelter was able to enjoy the last years of her life surrounded by love.
+Fuzzi’s cancer did come back, and sadly, she passed away in 2010, but thanks to Keep and Happy Tails, the little dog who had been left at a shelter was able to enjoy the last years of her life surrounded by love.

 Happy Tails Rescue was founded in 1999 by Leslie Remenek, who, when searching for a Bichon Frise rescue group in Canada and not finding one, started her own with a friend’s help.
-Since then, Happy Tails has been able to find loving families for more than 500 small breed dogs, with an encouraging 99 percent success rate in placing these dogs in their new forever homes via listings on Petfinder’s nationwide “Adopt a Homeless Pet” program.
+Since then, Happy Trails has been able to find loving families for more than 500 small breed dogs, with an encouraging 99 percent success rate in placing these dogs in their new forever homes via listings on Petfinder’s nationwide “Adopt a Homeless Pet” program.

-In addition to listing their fostered dogs on Petfinder, Happy Tails Rescue likes to participate in local events to promote its group, find new foster families, and visit with former adopters and their dogs.
-They recently set up a booth at Woofstock in Toronto, the largest outdoor festival for dogs in North America, which attracts up to 300,000 dog lovers during the event's two-day run.
+In addition to listing their fostered dogs on Petfinder, Happy Trails Rescue likes to participate in local events to promote its group, find new foster families, and visit with former adopters and their dogs.
+They recently set up a booth at Woofstock in Toronto, the largest outdoor festival for dogs in North America, which attracts up to 300,000 dog lovers during the event’s two-day run.